linkeddatacenter/kees/README.md

 See [KEES project presentation](https://docs.google.com/presentation/d/1mv9XO0Q9QFxSphWzT_68Q4aXd9sgqWoY7njomH8eaPQ/pub?start=false&loop=false&delayms=5000)

-## The KEES language profile
+## Terminology used in the KEES language profile

+The **KEES Language Profile** is a specification that re-uses terms from one or more base standards, adding more specificity by identifying mandatory, recommended and optional elements to be used for describing a knowledge base, as well as recommendations for controlled vocabularies to be used.

+A **KEES Agent** is a semantic web agent that knows KEES language profile and that it is able to do actions on a knowledge base taking into account the statements contained in all configuration graphs.
+It  SHOULD be able to execute accrual policies and methods and to answer to a set of questions

+A **Rule** describes how to generate/validate knowledge base statemensts using an algoritmic approach.
+For instance  a rule could be implemented with some sparql update insert statements or with a program.

+An **Axiom** describes how to generate/validate knowledge base statemensts using a declarative approach.
+For instance an axiom is represented with a sparql construct or with a SHACL restriction or with an entailment inferred by language profile semantic.

-To describe a knowledge base, KEES reuses terms from various existing specifications adding some restrictions by identifying mandatory, recommended and optional elements, properties cardinalities etc..etc.
+The KEES Language Profile reuses terms from various existing specifications.
 Classes and properties have been taken from the following namespaces:

 - adms: http://www.w3.org/ns/adms#
 - dcat: http://www.w3.org/ns/dcat#